cyverseuk/cyverseuk-util/agaveapps.md

 A password for the file can be specified using `--password`.

+### Registering the execution system

+Now that we have a [completed JSON file](), let's use it to register the system on
+Agave:

+`vandene@n80295:~$ systems-addupdate -v -F TutSystem.json`

+A large amount of JSON describing our new system will be returned to confirm the registration.
+Now that we have an execution system, let's move on to registering our workflow as an App in the next part.
 ## Part 3 - App registration
 ## Part 4 - Discovery Environment